ROSCon 2024

 (Intrinsic)

-In this talk, the ROS Project Leader will provide an overview of governance changes in ROS under OSRA, a report on the health of the ROS community, an overview of new features in Jazzy Jalisco, what is being planned for Kilted Kaiju, and what long-term goals the ROS project is working towards.
+In this talk the ROS PMC project leader Chris Lalancette will provide an overview of governance changes in ROS under OSRA, a report on the health of the ROS community, an overview of new features in Jazzy Jalisco, what is being planned for Kilted Kaiju, and what long-term goals the ROS project is working towards.

 🌐 More Info